- Jul 11, 2025

 See also: Top 10 Richest Temples in India

-Neelkanth Mahadev temple is one of the famous Lord Shiva temples surrounded by a dense forest and located at an altitude of 1330 mt altitude.
+Neelkanth Mahadev temple is one of the famous Lord Shiva temples, surrounded by a dense forest and located at an altitude of 1330 m.
 The mythology, besides the temple, is that it is a place where Lord Shiva consumed the poison during the Samudra Manthan, and his throat turned blue, so the Neelkanth Temple is considered his throat.
 The holy temple hosts millions of devotees during the month of Sawan.

 Location: The temple is 32 km from Rishikesh, Pauri Garhwal district.